-Honu and honu'ea face salient threats from sea level rise.
-Given projected sea level rise estimates, the likelihood of increase in storm surge intensity, and other factors, beach erosion is likely to increase.
+Honu and honu'ea face salient threats from climate change-induced sea level rise.
+Given projected sea level rise estimates, the likelihood of increase in storm surge intensity, and other factors associated with climate change, beach erosion is likely to increase.
 Erosion can result in sedimentation in nearshore habitats, reducing habitat suitability for sea turtles.